dphiggins/BCT-website/README.md

 - Only push to the development branch
 - Pushing (or merging) to master will trigger a Github action that *automatically publishes the website*
-	- So please never do this unless your code has been peer-reviewed and approved for publication.
+	- So please never do this unless your code has been reviewed and approved.
-- We have created a [template](https://github.com/dphiggins/BCT-website/blob/master/assets/template.html) for our webpages.
+- We have created a [template](https://github.com/dphiggins/BCT-website/blob/master/public/assets/template.html) for our webpages.
 Use this to get started easily.